Grace Baxter Fenderson

 Grace Baxter Fenderson (November 2, 1883 – March 21, 1962) was an American educator and clubwoman based in Newark, New Jersey.
 A teacher at Monmouth Street School in Newark for over 40 years, Fenderson was a co-founder of the Newark chapter of the NAACP and served as president of the Lincoln-Douglass Memorial Association.
 In 1959, Fenderson received the Sojourner Truth Award from the New Jersey chapter of the National Association of Negro Business and Professional Women's Clubs (NANBPWC).

 Early life

 Grace Baxter was born in Newark, the daughter of James Miller Baxter and Pauline Louisa Mars Baxter.
 Her father was a teacher born in Philadelphia, and the first Black school principal in Newark.
-Her mother, from Brooklyn, was a caterer.
+Her mother was the first Black graduate of the School of Design at Cooper Union.
 Her brother J. Leroy Baxter was a dental surgeon and New Jersey state legislator.
 She graduated from Newark Normal School in 1906, trained as a teacher.

 Career

 Fenderson taught at Monmouth Street School in Newark for over 40 years, one of the first Black teachers in the Newark public schools.
 Many years later, a Polish-born former student recalled, "I didn't speak a word of English, and I was very frightened.
 She would say, 'Sit down, we're going to do good work today.'"
 The former student added, "She'd come to my house to see if I was studying, She came for visits, for holidays.
 I never forgot her."